Karthi-DStech/Microsoft-Certifications/README.md

 <h3>Microsoft Certification Portfolio </h3>

 Welcome to my Microsoft Certification Portfolio!
 This repository serves as a testament to my commitment to professional development in the field of data analysis and science.
-It highlights my journey through Microsoft's certification process and my achievements as a **Microsoft Certified Data Analyst and Data Scientist**.
+It highlights my journey through Microsoft's certification process and my achievements as a **Microsoft Certified Data Scientist, AI Engineer and MLOps Engineer**.

 <h3>Certifications</h3>
 Contained within this repository are the certificates I've earned: